 Johnny Mok SC receives plaudits for his enduring reputation as a “leading counsel in public and administrative law and a highly skilled cross-examiner."
 His practice spans the constitutional and administrative and general commercial law fields, winning him regular instructions from government entities and corporates alike.
 “Mok is probably the expert in public law.”

-- Member, Basic Law Committee, appointed by the National People’s Congress, People Republic of China under the Basic Law of Hong Kong (2008 to now)
+- Member, Basic Law Committee, appointed by the National People’s Congress (2007 - up to present)

 - Member, Air Transport Licensing Authority, Hong Kong (2001 – 2003)

 - Advocate and Solicitor, Supreme Court, Singapore (admitted in 1993)

 - Part-time Member, Hong Kong Central Policy Unit (1992)

 - Sham Wing Kan v Commissioner of Police, CACV 270/2017 (2.4.10: CA)